 3) Conflict of Interest

-To review the necessity of declaring an actual or apparent conflict of interest (either their own or another committee member’s) as it arises (this means at any time throughout the recruitment process) to the Dean for determination in accordance with Appointments, clause 5.11 and the Conflict of Interest and Conflict of Commitmentt article of the FCA.
+To review the necessity of declaring an actual or apparent conflict of interest (either their own or another committee member’s) as it arises (this means at any time throughout the recruitment process) to the Dean for determination in accordance with Appointments, clause 5.12 and the Conflict of Interest and Conflict of Commitment article of the UWOFA Faculty Collective Agreement.

 Throughout the entire recruitment process it is important the Committee consider the need to follow equitable search processes and the objective of identifying outstanding candidates, particularly from members of designated groups (women, aboriginal peoples, persons with disabilities and visible minorities).
 The Committee should develop a plan of the strategies it will use to increase representation of persons from designated groups.
 Reviewing experiences from previous searches may provide insight on opportunities to broaden and the increase the diversity of the applicant pool.

 UWOFA Faculty Collective Agreement - Employment Equity Article, Discrimination and Harassment Article, Appointments Article, Conflict of Interest and Conflict of Commitment Article

 The position should be defined as broadly as possible while being consistent with the needs of the academic Unit.
 The Appointments Committee should solicit views and opinions about the position from Unit Members to ensure it is well informed on the requirements of the position.
 The Committee should aim for consensus on specialty fields, while casting the hiring net as widely as possible.
 Ensuring that position descriptors do not unintentionally exclude female applicants, members of racialized groups/visible minorities, aboriginal persons and persons with disabilities groups by focusing too narrowly on specialties in which few specialize is essential.

 Examples of factors to consider when defining the position include: